finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     PropertyDefinitionsApi apiInstance = new PropertyDefinitionsApi(defaultClient);
     String domain = "NotDefined"; // String | The domain of the specified property.
     String scope = "scope_example"; // String | The scope of the specified property.
     String code = "code_example"; // String | The code of the specified property.
 Together with the domain and scope this uniquely   identifies the property.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definition.
 Defaults to return   the latest version of the definition if not specified.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list properties attached to the Property Definition.
 Defaults to the current LUSID system datetime if not specified. try {
-      PropertyDefinition result = apiInstance.getPropertyDefinition(domain, scope, code, asAt, effectiveAt);
+      PropertyDefinition result = apiInstance.getPropertyDefinition(domain, scope, code)
+            .asAt(asAt)
+            .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#getPropertyDefinition");